decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 _(5) Decred Evangelists would be rewarded according to the following framework:_

-•	For projects approved by the majority of the Decred community that go into production, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner into the Treasury.
+•	For projects approved by the majority of the Decred community that go into production, the Decred Evangelist would be paid ten-percent of any upfront fees and/or any long-term royalties or license fees paid by the co-development partner or the Treasury towards the project.
 This fee is a little bit higher than the commission fee based compensation that a skilled BD executive at Oracle or IBM would make, to account for lack of monthly salary, and also to account for the fact that Decred is still pretty new and therefore getting major BD deals done with partners and approved by the community will be a labor of love and quite high-risk.

 _(6) The Program Administrator would play the following functions:_

 •	Engage a design agency to put up the portal announcing the Decred BD evangelist program,

-•	Recruit Decred BD evangelists to apply to represent the project, review the credentials of candidates that apply, and extend an invitation to qualified individuals to represent the project,
+•	Recruit Decred evangelists to apply to represent the project, review the credentials of candidates that apply, and extend an invitation to qualified individuals to represent the project,

-•	Send each Decred BD evangelist a welcome package including Decred business cards, Decred t-shirt, and Decred key ring,
+•	Send each new Decred evangelist a welcome package including Decred business cards, Decred t-shirt, and Decred key ring,

+•	Establish a document sharing repository with Google Drive or DropBox so that Decred evangelists can access and share BD presentation materials,

 •	Host a call every 1-2 weeks with the group of evangelists to discuss progress, targets, lessons learned, ideas for closing deals, and goals for the week ahead,